The European Air Polishing Market in 2026: Trends, Growth, and What's Next

 Price Pressure Across the Segment

-Chinese competition and DSO consolidation are compressing equipment pricing.
-Average selling prices for handpieces have declined 8–12% since 2023.
+Chinese competition and DSO consolidation are exerting downward pressure on equipment pricing.
 Manufacturers are responding by shifting margin emphasis to consumables (powders, accessories) and service models.

 Regulatory Fragmentation